dureuill/sc/README.md

 ======================================================

-Our naive `Sc::new()` function still creates a pointer from a reference by erasing its lifetime, so we need to modify it to introduce a dropper.
+Our naive `Sc::new()` function still creates a pointer from a reference by erasing its lifetime, so we need to modify it to introduce a dropper that will retain the lifetime of this reference.
 Unfortunately, the following won't work:

 ```rust